Boxing Interviews

 Nicknamed ‘The One’, Vuong is preparing for his seventh outing since turning professional at the Resorts World Arena, Birmingham, on Saturday evening.

-The clash with Gwynne, the reigning European champion, marks a major step-up in class for the former ABA and Tri-Nation title holder who has won all of his six assignments so far.
+The clash with Gwynne, the reigning European champion, marks a major step-up in class for the former ABA and Tri-Nation title holder who has won all of his six assignments so far, making it an intriguing contest for fans following the odds on betting sites with low deposit.

 Three of those victories have come inside the distance, compared to five out of 21 for his Welsh opponent.